Bushfires, cyclone, torrential rain hit Australia's coasts

 The state’s Bureau of Meteorology said there was potential for heavy “rainfall and life-threatening flash-flooding,” and coast erosion, although little danger of river flooding as water levels have been low due to a persistent drought.

 In Queensland, meteorologists also warned of flash and riverine flooding on Sunday, following heavy falls overnight.
+An emergency flood alert was issued for residents of Dalby due to a creek overflowing, some 200 km (124 miles) west of Brisbane.

-Reporting by Lidia Kelly; Editing by Daniel Wallis
+Reporting by Lidia Kelly; Editing by Daniel Wallis and Christian Schmollinger